websanco/liferay-learn/docs/analytics-cloud/latest/en/administration/data-control-and-privacy.md

 According to GDPR and many data privacy laws, businesses are required to ask consent before collecting analytics data when visitors are browsing a website.

-To suppress analytics data from being sent by a particular browser, set the following window variable with javascript on your site.
+To suppress analytics data from being sent by a particular browser, set the following window variable with JavaScript on your site.

 ```
 window['ac_client_disable_tracking'] = true